karlgrz/karlgrz.com/site/content/post/2021-02-04-my-favorite-records-of-2020.markdown

 ![](/images/2021-02-04-my-favorite-records-of-2020/AncientThrones.jpg)
 [Youtube Music](https://music.youtube.com/browse/MPREb_4M0njIb034m) | [Spotify](https://open.spotify.com/album/1sLvttPvtFPWk1gARQXcpp)

 Big surprise to me on this one.
 Blackened death metal at it's finest.
-This is great, spin it from start to finish in one siting really loud.
+This is great, spin it from start to finish in one sitting really loud.

 ## 31.)
 Wake - Devouring Ruin
 ![](/images/2021-02-04-my-favorite-records-of-2020/Wake.jpg)